Attention: Women! We have what you need … read on …

-This year’s program is led by Terri Dowd, a graduate of the Women’s Beginner Running Program who has gone on to complete multiple 5Ks, 10Ks, and half marathons.
-You can reach Terri by email firstname.lastname@example.org
+This year’s program is again led by Terri Dowd with assistance from Robin Haden and Rebecca Sitton, all graduates of the Women’s Beginner Running Program who have gone on to complete multiple 5Ks, 10Ks, and half marathons.
+You can reach them by email email@example.com

 How the Women’s Beginner Running Program Began